Reasons why you can be dismissed

 Where to get help

 - The Labour Relations Agency (LRA) offers free, confidential and impartial advice on all employment rights issues.
-You can call the LRA helpline on 028 9032 1442 from 9.00 am to 5.00 pm Monday to Friday.

 - Your local Citizens Advice Bureau (CAB) can provide free and impartial advice.
 You can find your local CAB office in the phone book or online.